Opening of Berlin’s first market hall – a huge building that quickly proves to be unprofitable.

-The theater becomes a state-owned GmbH (it is fully owned by the Berlin state government).
+The theatre becomes a state-owned GmbH (it is fully owned by the Berlin state government).

 The city of Berlin and the Friedrichstadt-Palast honor Marlene Dietrich with a show celebrating her 100th anniversary.

-Thomas Münstermann and Guido Herrmann become the theater’s joint head.
+Thomas Münstermann and Guido Herrmann become the theatre’s joint head.

 60the anniversary of: “Children perform for children”